Getting a Commercial Buy-to-Let Mortgage

 Jon Nixon

-Understand all of the commercial buy-to-let mortgage options available to you and how you can get the best deal.
+Understand all the commercial buy-to-let mortgage options available to you and how to get the best deal.

 What commercial buy-to-let mortgages are and how they work

-Commercial buy-to-let mortgages are very similar to residential ones, except (as the name suggests) that you can only let your property to commercial tenants, not residential.
-If your property will be used for both commercial and residential purposes, you’ll likely need a semi-commercial mortgage instead.
+Commercial buy-to-let mortgages are very similar to residential ones, except (as the name suggests) that you can only let your property go to commercial tenants, not residential ones.
+If your property is used for commercial and residential purposes, you’ll likely need a semi-commercial mortgage instead.

 Possible examples of when you might use this type of mortgage include letting out the following properties to commercial tenants:

 Commercial buy-to-let mortgages are usually interest-only, meaning that your monthly payments will only cover the interest on the loan, while the capital amount remains the same throughout the term and is due for repayment at the end of the agreement.
-You can get fixed-rate commercial buy-to-let mortgages as well as variable-rate and discounted-rate.
+You can get fixed-rate commercial buy-to-let mortgagesvariable-rate, and discounted rates.

 How to get a commercial buy-to-let mortgage

-Getting a commercial buy-to-let mortgage involves more paperwork and more lender checks than for a residential version.
-It’s sensible to work with an experienced broker who can guide you through this process swiftly.
+A commercial buy-to-let mortgage involves more paperwork and lender checks than a residential version.
+It’s sensible to work with an experienced broker who can swiftly guide you through this process.
 If you’d like us to put you in touch with a commercial mortgage broker, contact us today.

 Your broker will help with the following key steps: